 Many believe muscle weighs more than fat.
 Some even believe, on the contrary.
 But what is the truth?
+How much more does muscle weigh than fat?
 Does muscle weigh more than fat?
 Well, no. A pound of muscle and fat weighs the same.
 All that matters is the density.
 Two substances can be different in shape and size.
 But still, they may weigh the same.

 The myth and the truth

 Does muscle weigh more than fat?
 No. The greater the density, the lesser volume occupied.
 This holds for muscles.
 Hence some look slimmer without significant weight drop.
 The contrary is also true.
 The effect of muscle loss is clearer in older adults.
 Muscles shrink with age.
 Besides, muscle cells repair at a slower rate.

 Muscle Vs. Fat

 Having a total body weight doesn’t indicate any health hazards.
 Not all pounds are equal.
 Two individuals may weigh the same.
 One may have a more significant muscle percentage.
 Whereas the other may have a greater fat percentage.
 For instance, you may have 20 pounds more overweight than the other person.
 You will appear to be less toned.
 So it hardly matters how much more does muscle weigh than fat.

 Again, suppose the other has 20 pounds more muscle.
 Here the person will have a more toned and sculpted appearance.
 Both muscle and fat are beneficial.
 Fat insulated the body, whereas muscle boosts metabolism.
 The more the muscles, the higher the calorie burnt at rest.